jonas089/spectre-rad/README.md

 ## Test Data

-Test data for the circuit can be found in `data/rotation_512.json`.
+Test data for the circuit can be found in `data/*.json`.
-It contains a committee update for Beacon with `512` public keys, a merkle branch and the resulting root.
+The `rotation_512.json` file is used with the committee circuit, the `sync_step_512.json` file is used with the step circuit.

+## Deployment - Theory

+In order to deploy this prover in production, one would have to query one or more trusted Ethereum consensus nodes for `sync steps` and `committee updates`.
+Whenever a new `committee update` occurs, it must be applied before new `sync steps` can be proven.
+A solidity contract should handle the `committee updates` seperately to the `sync steps` and aim to expose the most recent trusted Ethereum root.

+> [!NOTE]
+> `Sync steps` are always verified against the most recent committee.

 # Integrations - third party proof verification infrastructure